yusufklncc/HP-EliteBook-840-G7-Hackintosh/README.md

 - Battery status

-- S3 Sleep / Wake

-- S4 Hibernation / Wake

 - Camera

 - Fn shortcut keys

+## What aren't working

+- Sleep / Wake
+- Built-in Microphone

 With OpenCore Configrator you should definitely set your SMBIOS settings because the config does not contain SMBIOS information MacBook Pro 14.1